Holmbeerg/Scilla/notes/notes.md

 ---

 ## **Texture Filtering**
 Texture coordinates do not depend on resolution but can be any floating point value.
-This means that OpenGL has to figure out which texture pixel (**Texel**) to map the texture coordinate to.
+This means that OpenGL has to figure out which texture pixel (**Texel**) to map the (interpolated) texture coordinate to.
 This is especially important with very large objects with low-resolution textures.
 This is where **texture filtering** comes in.

 ### **Options:**
 - **GL_NEAREST / Nearest Neighbour / Point Filtering:**